2012 United States Senate election in Montana: Debates

 Three debates were scheduled, including one with the Libertarian candidate whose ultimate influence on the race remains uncertain.
 The first, between Rehberg and Tester, was held on October 8, 2012, at 7 p.m. at Petro Theatre at the MSU Billings University campus.
-The debate was televised live by Montana PBS andbroadcast on KEMC/Yellowstone Public Radio and streamed on the Gazette's website.
+The debate was televised live by Montana PBS andbroadcast on KEMC/Yellowstone Public Radio and streamed on the Gazettes website.
 It was moderated by Steve Prosinski, editor of The Gazette, with questions from a panel of political reporters.
 Representatives from the Associated Students of Montana State University Billings, the student government, served as timekeepers.